AurorinhaBoreal/CMData-Front/README.md

 ---

 **Dado a restrições de tempo, inicialmente esse projeto irá ter seu escopo reduzido!
 Ele será uma prova de conceito em relação ao real!
 A informação abaixo se refere a versão completa.
-Se você quer ver a prova de conceito, vá para essa branch**
+Se você quer ver a prova de conceito, vá para [essa](https://github.com/AurorinhaBoreal/CMData-Front/tree/poc-dev) branch**

-//
+---

 **Due to time restriction, initially this project will have it scope reduced! this will be a proof of concept of the real one!
 The info below refers to the complete version.
 If you wanna see the poc, goes to [this](https://github.com/AurorinhaBoreal/CMData-Front/tree/poc-dev) branch**

 ---